bozsahin/decorator/README.md

 # decorator
-Python decorators, from functions with some arguments, to composition, decorators with args and fixpoint
+Python decorators, from functions with some arguments (d1), to composition (d2, d2), decorators with args (d4), and fixpoint decorators (d5).

 To use, just do in python (>= 3.8)